AmanTank187/blogger/README.md

 - I cloned the repo into a new enviroment and was not able to run local host, i was getting an error that said i had to require bootstrap.
 When i looked into these errors and fixed them i got further errors about webpack and its manifest.
 To resolve all the errors i need to run yarn if i clone the repo into a new enviroment.

 ## Successes :

+- More comfortable and confident using ruby on rails.

+- Creating associations between models.

+- Learning how to create an authentication system without devise.

+- Well tested application and learning more about testing within rails.

+- Being able to create a good looking application with bootstrap.